-The North Farm's short courses are an in-depth exploration of farming fundamentals and best practices taught by multiple instructors.
+The North Farm is hosting a series of short courses starting in June on topics designed for market gardeners, small farms, and skill-seekers interested in gardening and farming.
+These workshops are an in-depth exploration of farming fundamentals and best practices taught by multiple instructors.

-Come to MSU North Farm for four afternoon-long learning sessions with an emphasis on hands-on activities so you can practice what you learn in class with other farmers and gardeners.
+Each course will begin at 1 pm at MSU North Farm, then move to visit other farms in Alger County for four afternoon-long learning sessions with an emphasis on demonstration and hands-on activities so you can practice what you learn in class with other farmers and gardeners.

 $30 for each course/$100 for all 4 courses

 Farm rate for multiple attendees from one farm - $45 for each course/$150 for all 4 courses

 Refreshments and snacks are provided.
 Meet at N5431 Rock River Road in Chatham, MI 49816, then travel to farm visit locations.

 LIVESTOCK ON THE SMALL FARM · June 10 · 1-5 pm

 Livestock can be a great addition to the small farm or homestead, providing a wide range of benefits, including land management services, meat, fiber, and income.
 This workshop will focus on the basics of pig and sheep management for the small-scale producer with presentations by Ben and Denise Bartlett, Log Cabin Livestock and Dale Rozeboom, MSU Animal Science.

 PLASTICULTURE: SEASON EXTENSION 201 · July 15 · 1-5 pm

 Plastic can work to the grower’s advantage by extending the production season in cool climates and managing weed and disease pressure.
 See season extension using hoophouses, greenhouses, plastic mulch, and weed control tarps with Collin Thompson, MSU North Farm.